iccmr-quantum/1st_isqcmc/index.md

 We are very keen to welcome those who already have been working with quantum computer music to present their work.
 We are planning to publish a selection of papers as a special issue of _Contemporary Music Journal_.

 __NOTE: The deadline to submit papers for presentation expired on 03 September 2021.
 If you just want to watch the presentations and tutorial, don't panic!
-The registration form to watch the presentations and tutorial is posted [at the bottom](#registration) of this webpage.__
+The registration form to watch the presentations and tutorial is posted <a target="_self" href="#registration">at the bottom</a> of this webpage.__

 In the meantime, for more information: contact.isqcmc@gmail.com